 Fostering the Next Generation's Imagination

-Designed for ages 3½ to 12, our children’s program motivates students to discover their sources of inspiration and express themselves in new ways.
-From painting to sculpture, and printmaking to ceramics, our four-day workshops promote self-expression, foster inquisitiveness, and inspire the pursuit of meaningful ideas.
+Designed for ages 4 to 12, Peninsula School of Art’s children’s curriculum encourages young students to discover their sources of inspiration and express themselves in new ways.
+From painting to sculpture and printmaking to ceramics, our four-day workshops foster inquisitiveness, inspire the pursuit of meaningful ideas, and promote self-expression.

-While our program explores a range of media and technical skills, the goal of any workshop is to help children discover a myriad of ways to use their imagination to turn the ordinary into extraordinary; a skill we deeply value and believe will serve our students well beyond the classroom.
+While our program explores a range of media and technical skills, the goal of any workshop is to help children discover a myriad of ways to use their imagination to turn the ordinary into the extraordinary; a skill we deeply value and believe serves our students well beyond the studio classroom.